 - Slows the body’s metabolism

-- Causes the body to produce more insulin and cortisol which results in increased fat storage, usually in the area of the abdomen
+- Causes the body to produce more insulin and cortisol.
+Thus, resulting in increased fat storage – usually in the area of the abdomen

 - Affects hormones that regulates hunger (ghrelin) and the feeling of being full (leptin)